-- the nature of the industry and sector, control environment and business performance including the design of the company's remuneration policies, key drivers for Directors' remuneration, bonus levels and performance targets; - results of our enquiries of Management, internal audit and the Audit Committee about their own identification and assessment of the risks of irregularities; - any matters we identified having obtained and reviewed the company's documentation of their policies and procedures relating to: - identifying, evaluating and complying with laws and regulations and whether they were aware of any instances of non-compliance; - detecting and responding to the risks of fraud and whether they have knowledge of any actual, suspected or alleged fraud; and
+- the nature of the industry and sector, control environment and business performance including the design of the company's remuneration policies, key drivers for Directors' remuneration, bonus levels and performance targets; - results of our enquiries of Management, the internal audit function and the Audit Committee about their own identification and assessment of the risks of irregularities including those that are specific to the company's sector; - any matters we identified having obtained and reviewed the company's documentation of their policies and procedures relating to: - identifying, evaluating and complying with laws and regulations and whether they were aware of any instances of non-compliance;

-- the internal controls established to mitigate risks of fraud or non-compliance with laws and regulations; - the matters discussed among the audit engagement team and relevant internal specialists with consideration of group wide matters, including financial instruments and IT specialists, regarding how and where fraud might occur in the financial statements and any potential indicators of fraud.
+- detecting and responding to the risks of fraud and whether they have knowledge of any actual, suspected or alleged fraud; and - the internal controls established to mitigate risks of fraud or non-compliance with laws and regulations; - the matters discussed among the audit engagement team and relevant internal specialists with consideration of group wide matters, including financial instruments and IT specialists, regarding how and where fraud might occur in the financial statements and any potential indicators of fraud.

 As a result of these procedures, we considered the opportunities and incentives that may exist within the organisation for fraud.
-In common with all audits under ISAs (UK), we are also required to perform specific procedures to respond to the risk of management override.
+In common with all audits under ISAs (UK), we are required to perform specific procedures to respond to the risk of management override.